 With low maintenance with easy cleaning, this is a solid machine that does the job for you, providing you with tasty coffee day after day.
-The instructions aren’t the best and the machine is noisy (especially for early morning), but it’s bearable given the tasks it performs.
-The steam stops after 90s whether you’re done frothing or not, so make the most of the practice.
+The instructions aren’t the best and the machine is noisy (especially in the early morning), but it’s bearable given the tasks it performs.
+The steam stops after 90 seconds whether you’re done frothing or not, so make the most of the practice.

 Specifications: 20.1 x 20.1 x 12.6 inches, it weighs 20.3 pounds.

-Calphalon temp IQ machine looks like it came from a serious coffee shop, and it acts quite professionally too.
+Calphalon temp IQ espresso machine with grinder looks like it came from a serious coffee shop, and it acts quite professionally too.
 The conical burr grinder comes with 30 different grind settings, and with digital temperature control (PID) that produces even extraction and consistent flavor.

 Temp IQ blooms espresso with pre-infusion to provide maximum flavor and aroma in every cup since it comes with a larger portafilter.
 The machine is great for people with minimal coffee brewing experience, but not the best for the real espresso snobs.

 - Inbuilt milk frother